How Art and Music Will Positively Benefit Your Life

 It doesn’t matter what kind of music you like, whether it’s Christina Perri singing “A Thousand Years” or Lizzo & Cardi B’s latest song, “Rumors.”
 The main thing is music should move you to think and feel at a deeper level about your life experiences.

 Music has therapeutic effects on the body and mind, including increasing positive emotions such as happiness, joy, and relaxation.
+If you are a musician, you must learn how to get people to listen to your music.

 The Benefits of Art and Music